Autodesk-Forge/FusionData_Workflows/1.Read the Complete Model Hierarchy of a Design/README.md

 The workflow can be achieved following these steps:

-1. Get the root component and its references based on the hub, project and file name
+1. Get the root component and its references based on the hub, project and component name
-3. Keep gathering the references for the child components
+2. Keep gathering the references for the child components

 ## Fusion Data API Query

-In `app.js` file, the following GraphQL query traverses the hub, project and its rootfolder to find the design file to extract the assembly hierachy
+In `app.js` file, the following GraphQL query traverses the hub, project and its rootfolder to find the design to extract the assembly hierachy from

 ```
 query GetModelHierarchy($hubName: String!, $projectName: String!, $componentName: String!) {